 Table 9: Mean Change in Total IRLS Score and Percent

 |Mean change in total IRLS score at Week 12|

 |Percent responders on CGI-I at Week 12|

-Long-term maintenance of efficacy in the treatment of RLS was demonstrated in a 36-week study.
-Following a 24-week single-blind treatment phase (flexible doses of REQUIP (ropinirole hcl) of 0.25 to 4 mg once daily), patients who were responders (defined as a decrease of > 6 points on the IRLS Scale total score relative to baseline) were randomized in double-blind fashion to placebo or continuation of REQUIP (ropinirole hcl) for an additional 12 weeks.
-Relapse was defined as an increase of at least 6 points on the IRLS Scale total score to a total score of at least 15, or withdrawal due to lack of efficacy.
-For patients who were responders at week 24, the mean dose of ropinirole was 2 mg (range 0.25 to 4 mg).
-Patients continued on REQUIP (ropinirole hcl) demonstrated a significantly lower relapse rate compared with patients randomized to placebo (32.6% vs 57.8%, p = 0.0156).
+Long-term maintenance of efficacy in the treatment of RLS was demonstrated in a 36-week trial.
+Following a 24-week, single-blind treatment phase (flexible dosages of REQUIP of 0.25 to 4 mg once daily), patients who were responders (defined as a decrease of > 6 points on the IRLS scale total score relative to baseline) were randomized in double-blind fashion to placebo or continuation of REQUIP for an additional 12 weeks.
+Relapse was defined as an increase of at least 6 points on the IRLS scale total score to a total score of at least 15, or withdrawal due to lack of efficacy.
+For patients who were responders at Week 24, the mean dose of REQUIP was 2 mg (range: 0.25 to 4 mg).
+Patients continued on REQUIP demonstrated a significantly lower relapse rate compared with patients randomized to placebo (32.6% versus 57.8%, P = 0.0156).

 This monograph has been modified to include the generic and brand name in many instances.